milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

 My language of choice is going to be Haskell, since I've already learned some Haskell at uni and it seems to be quite representative of the "functional experience".

 ### Where I'm coming from
+While I'm not a first-time Haskell type of beginner, I'm definetely a beginner in Haskell programming and functional programming in general.
+To be more precise, here are two statements of my current understanding of Haskell:
 * I can understand the type signature of the bind operator `>>=` when I look at it.
 * Five minutes later, I again have no clue what a monad is supposed to be.

-One could say that I have heard of some concepts from functional programming but I have solid no intuition for when and how I should use them.

 ### Personal Goals
-* I want to gain an intuition for what monads are and what they can be used for (I'm just using monads as a representative example of concepts in Haskell that I want to learn).
+* I want to put some concepts I've heard (like monads) of into practice within a real project.
 * I finally want to get around to actually following through on one of my many ideas for personal projects.
 * I want to "properly" write a piece of software.
 Even though my goal is not to write a production ready postgress replacement, I would still like to do things as right as I can.
-The process of creating this thing should be as close to "real world" programming as possible.
+The process of creating this thing should be as close to "real world" programming as possible. \
+  Little spoiler: I'm going to go with a "get hands dirty, cleanup later" kind of approach here.
+  While I do want to do things properly, I will come back to testing and documentation later and focus on actually writing some code first.

-### "Methodology"
+### Methodology
 This is a personal blog that no one other than me is ever going to read, so choosing "methodology" as the `h3` heading here seems really overkill. \
 Still, I want to to be transparent about how I am approaching this.
 Especially in the era of "vibe coding".

 * I do not have llm-based autocomplete in my editor.
 The Haskell language server is all I'm using on that front.
 My editor of choice is [Helix](https://helix-editor.com/).
 * I will ask ChatGPT or gemini cli whenever I get stuck with something for a longer period of time.
 I do think that there is something to gain from this approach even if it sometimes means to just do whatever an llm tells you.
+I can still use the generated stuff to have something that works and use it to learn why and how to then improve upon it.

 I made the project public on [Github](https://github.com/milanmueller/tasdb) so that if anyone ever reads this, they could have a look at the source.

 ## Getting started
 When I was younger, I tried to learn to draw.
-One of the hardest things about that, I felt like, was actually getting started with a drawing.
+One of the hardest things about that, I felt like, was the initial hurdle of getting started with a drawing.
 It felt like if I placed the first line of the initial sketch at the wrong position, the entire piece was doomed to be a complete failure.
+Maybe this is a form of procrastination, maybe it is a form of perfectionism, or maybe both.

 When I tried to get into some other project with languages I feel like I'm supposed to know (like Python, Java or to some degree C++ in my case), I would struggle with a similar thing.
 Maybe this could be attributed to some ideas from oop, but I always feel like unless I find the perfect representation, class hierarchy, uml diagram or whatever right away, the project was going to end in an utter mess.